The pain scale is subjective. Developing a methodology that will determine objective measures of chronic pain is essential.

 Three factors determine the objective severity of pain.

 The pain scale is a subjective measure in which the person is asked about the pain level.
 The objective measurement of pain tries to quantify the pain objectively.
-Primarily to assess the level of pain of injuries & chronic patients are witnessing.
+Primarily to assess the pain level of injuries and chronic patients witnessing.
 To this day, to the best of my knowledge, there is no objective measure of pain.
 The subjective perception of pests has a relatively high variance.

-- The Density of the sensory nerves (nociceptors) differs in different areas of the body.
-The head area, palms, hands, genitals, and nipples are rich in sensory nerves, so they tend to hurt more.
+- The Density of the sensory nerves (nociceptors) differs in different body areas.
+The head area, palms, hands, genitals, and nipples are rich in sensory nerves, which tend to hurt more.

-- Cumulative tissue damage = Result of multiplication of the affected tissue damage volume multiplied the duration of exposure to the harmful agent.
+- Cumulative tissue damage = The multiplication of the affected tissue damage volume multiplied by the duration of exposure to the harmful agent.

 - The intensity of tissue damage volume.
 (Per time unit)